-Staff are aware of "Honour-based' Abuse (HBA) which encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
-All forms of so called HBA are abuse (regardless of the motivation) and staff will handle and escalate as such; they are alert to the possibility of a child being at risk of HBA, or already having suffered HBA."
-Keeping Children Safe in Education 2021"
+Staff are aware of "Honour-based' Abuse (HBA) So-called 'honour'-based abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
+Abuse committed in the context of preserving 'honour' often involves a wider network of family or community pressure and can include multiple perpetrators.
+It is important to be aware of this dynamic and additional risk factors when deciding what form of safeguarding action to take.
+All forms of HBA are abuse (regardless of the motivation) and should be handled and escalated as such.
+Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA" (KCSIE 2023)

 Awareness raising has taken place around HBA; staff are alert to possible indicators.
-They are aware that forced marriage is an entirely separate issue from arranged marriage; that it is a human rights abuse and falls within the Crown Prosecution Service definition of domestic violence and that HBV and FM can affect both young men and women.
+They are aware that forced marriage is an entirely separate issue from arranged marriage; that it is a human rights abuse and falls within the Crown Prosecution Service definition of domestic violence and that HBV and forced marriage can affect both young men and women.

-• When managing requests for absence, we use an absence request form which requests information on all siblings who attend other schools.
-Sometimes younger siblings tell teachers
+- When managing requests for absence, we use an absence request form which requests information on all siblings who attend other schools.
+Sometimes younger siblings tell teachers information that has a bearing on older members of the family, so it is important that we liaise with the other schools - The Headteacher teacher requires a meeting with parents to discuss applications for extended leave of absence during term time, as we feel this can provide an opportunity to gather important information.

-- information that has a bearing on older members of the family, so it is important that we liaise with the other schools - The Headteacher teacher requires a meeting with parents to discuss applications for extended leave of absence during term time, as we feel this can provide an opportunity to gather important information.
-We ask for the precise location of where the child is going; the purpose of the visit; the return date and whether it is estimated or fixed - We check in with the child/children to see if they know and corroborate the purpose of the visit. - If a return date has been specified and a child has not returned to school, we would contact our Attendance/Education Welfare Officer.
+We ask for the precise location of where the child is going; the purpose of the visit; the return date and whether it is estimated or fixed

+- We check in with the child/children to see if they know and corroborate the purpose of the visit. - If a return date has been specified and a child has not returned to school, we would contact our Attendance/Education Welfare Officer.
 We would never remove the child from the roll without first making enquiries about their disappearance in line with Cheshire East Children Missing Education Procedures and referring the case to the police and Children's Services as appropriate.